Michael-AUG/Michael-AUG.github.io/qrp.markdown

 While most of my operating takes place at home (see my Shack page), I do enjoy taking my QRP radio out portable.
 There are a variety of locations that I've used over the years, whether on my own or with other amateurs.

 Until fairly recently, I would take my shack Icom IC-7100 out and about with me, keeping it in a briefcase that I modified for purpose.
 However I wasn't particularly comfortable with this setup, so with some Christmas money was able to buy a wee Xiegu G106 QRP radio.
-This radio, which provides between 5-10W of CW, SSB or AM, is compact enough to fit into a small satchel, along with a battery, AMU, key and roll of wire for an antenna.
+This radio, which provides between 5-8W of CW, SSB or AM, is compact enough to fit into a small satchel, along with a battery, AMU, key and roll of wire for an antenna.

 By way of a demonstration, below are recordings taken from various WebSDRs, showing how well a low power transmission can be heard around the world.

-2M0GUI/QRP received by the Hack Green WebSDR (approx. 260m away) using 1W TX power - 7014kHz 09/Oct/2022
 <audio
 controls
         src="/files/614ca-hack-green-1w-with-explanation.mp3">